swag-bi/swag/docs/index.md

 Reading RDF data, sending SPARQL queries, and obtaining results is carried out by the Data Handler module, where Apache Jena libraries are employed.
 Generation of SPARQL queries is done by the SPARQL Generator module, which uses Apache Jena ARQ libraries for that purpose.

-The image below is a screenshot from the prototype.
 The prototype depicts a particular SWAG using bird's eye view.
 Whereas circles represent analysis situations, directed edges are navigation steps.
 Details panel serves to display details of the selected analysis situation or navigation step.